-Geoscientists with little to no experience tend to make between $47250 and $62030 while the more experienced ones make over $127420 per year.
+Geoscientists with little to no experience tend to make between $49430 and $64390 while the more experienced ones can earn over $128580 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Geoscientist is to move to a higher paying state like TX.
-Right now, the highest paying states for Geoscientists are TX, DC, OK, CO and AK.
+One of the easiest ways to increase your salary as a Geoscientist is to move to a higher paying state like TX.
+Right now, the highest paying states for Geoscientists are TX, OK, CO, LA and HI.

-3 other factors that can increase your salary as A Geoscientist is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Geoscientist is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Geoscientists what degree they had when they got the job and most of them said they had a Bachelors degree followed by Master’s degree.
+We asked other Geoscientists what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by a Master’s Degree.

 Pros and Cons